mit212/lab6_2025/README.md

 Estimated time of completion: 15 min

 At this point, you should be able to use your joystick to drive your mobile robot around!
 Feel free to make modifications and/or practice driving.
-We will have a friendly competition during the last 15 minutes of lab.
 If you reach this stage, we will be proud of you.

 [^1]: Version 1 - 2024: Jinger Chong, Josh Sohn
 Version 2 - 2025: Roberto Bolli Jr., Kaleb Blake